BEE4940-IntrotoR19/Course-Files/Introductions/Readme.md

 Hello!
-As part of your before class activities please read my introduction titled "Erin Menzies Pluer Introduction" and then follow the instructions in that document to create your own.
+As part of your Lesson 0 please read my introduction titled "Erin Menzies Pluer Introduction" and then follow the instructions in that document to create your own.
 I'm looking forward to meet you all!